Loading…

 P3

-Accordingly, our presentation provides a longer term retrospective from the rearview mirror.
-We share insights from La Trobe University’s mature open education model that can be applied to further advance the whole Australasian OEP community, recognising that open is everyone’s business.
+Our presentation provides a long-term retrospective from the rearview mirror.
+We share insights from La Trobe University’s mature open education model and our experiences tackling this common dilemma.
 We focus on ‘big picture’ lessons from our early adopter investment into OER initiatives a decade ago (Salisbury, Julien & Loch, 2023).
-We discuss strategies for resolving “Gordian Knot” challenges (seemingly unsolvable problems) faced by all institutions establishing the foundations for OEP in Australia.

 2) The Australasian open education movement faces a paradox.
 We need to quickly develop more localised OER to build a strong and relevant resource base to drive adoption.
 However, if we do this hastily, we risk normalising a mechanistic ‘factory line’ approach to generating OER as objects abstracted from practice.
 This would deprive us of the rich OEP that are key to unlocking the power of OER in the first place.
 We argue that resolving this paradox requires us to strongly prioritise ‘process as pedagogy’ and reflexive open practices, drawing from both our experiences and the 8 Aboriginal Ways of Learning (Kalantzis & Cope, 2006).

-3) These reflexive open practices are embodied by educators who see themselves as active open practitioners.
-We argue that making this sustainable means enabling practitioners via purposeful institutional support, such as integrated academic capability development programs that scaffold reflexive practices in a foundational way.
+3) These reflexive open practices are embodied by educators as active open practitioners.
+We argue that making this sustainable means enabling practitioners via purposeful institutional support, such as integrated academic capability development programs that scaffold reflexive practices.

-5) The Australian higher education environment disincentivises open educational practices through many barriers.
-However, the combination of #3 (developing open reflexive practitioners in a scaffolded way) and #4 (practice-based generation of open artefacts) creates a powerful force that realigns OEP with academic incentive systems.
+5) Aligning OEP projects with academic reward is crucial, but the Australian higher education environment often disincentivises open educational practices.
+The combination of #3 (developing open practitioners in a scaffolded reflexive way) and #4 (practice-based generation of open artefacts) creates a powerful force that realigns OEP with academic reward and recognition.

 We conclude by integrating these five themes into actionable recommendations for institutions and teams relevant to all countries and situations where ‘wicked’ barriers exist to advancing OEP.